artzab1103/ochko.exe/README.md

 # ochko.exe
-A GDI malware with loud bad words russian music
+A GDI malware with loud bad words russian music based on SFX archive